 Digital Nomad’s Guide to Hardware

-I have received no monetary or other incentive to feature these products, I just like them.
+I have received no monetary or other incentive to feature these products.

-If you’d like me to tell me about a hardware product you like, or feature your product here, send me an email and we’ll talk.
+If you’d like me to tell me about a hardware product you like, or feature your product here, send me an email.

 The hardware I get asked about most often, as it looks cool, is super helpful, and easy to travel with.
-But you may need a new and powerful computer to run it, as it can burn out an older laptop’s fan (I speak from experience).
+But you may need a new and powerful computer to run it, as it can burn out an older laptop’s fan (speaking from experience).

 (Photo: Xebec)